magepages/mpdocs/docs/frequently-bought-together/index.md

 # Frequently Bought Together

-Mageplaza Frequently Bought Together extention will display native related products in the product page, and have the Add all items to cart feature that makes it easy for customers to add a list of items to their shopping cart.
-This extension suggests the right product which might attract buyer in further purchasing, or making the shopper easy to find the product to buy.
+Mageplaza Frequently Bought Together extention will display native related products in the product page, and has the Add all items to cart feature that makes it easy for customers to add a list of items to their shopping cart.
+This extension suggests the right products which might attract buyers in further purchasing, or makes it easy for shoppers to find other products.
 It also dramatically increases the value of orders, sales, profits for you business.

 ## Overview

-Here how Frequently Bought Together block appears in shopping site
+Here how Frequently Bought Together block appears in your shopping site

 ![FBT1](https://i.imgur.com/3hARgQL.png)